The 2026 Young Writers Competition is now open!

 2025…The Legend

-Our Young Writers Competition theme was The Legend.
+The 2025 Young Writers Competition theme was The Legend.
 Our overall winner was Ana Gumende of Ursuline High School.
+The Prize Giving Ceremony was presented by award-winning author Emma Carroll.

 JUNIOR ANTHOLOGY SENIOR ANTHOLOGY